phunnicutt1/haystack-php/README.md

 ### Project Structure:

-- `src/`: Contains the source code with the main classes for client initialization, request handling, and data encoding/decoding.
+- `src/`: Contains the source code with the main classes for haystack-php objects, error handling, JSON/Zinc reading & writing.
 - `tests/`: Includes unit tests for testing the functionality of the classes.
 - `docs/`: Documentation on the encoding algorithm and Zinc format research.
 - `composer.json`: Manages project dependencies.